 Waiting in line – FUN Activities for KIDS – Directed drawing

 This fun and FREE Directed Drawing activity is from Babbling Abby through Teachers Pay Teachers.
 What is directed drawing?
 Quite simply it uses letters (great practice for that!) or simple marks and directions to help your child create a wonderful drawing.
 For extra credit for you, wonderful parent, have kiddo write or tell a story about that drawing!

 Click on the links to get directed drawing FREE downloads to keep your kids busy and happy while they wait!!

 Directed drawing helps kids practice listening skills and fine motor skills which will be used for writing.
 AND direct drawing is just plain fun!!
-Directed drawing also helps kids practice the all time important skill of ‘following directions’.
+The directed drawing also helps kids practice the all-time important skill of ‘following directions’.
 Future employers will thank you!

-Technical Assistance and Training System, statewide educational group in Florida, agrees following directions help kids succeed!
+Technical Assistance and Training System, a statewide educational group in Florida, agrees following directions help kids succeed!

 “The ability to remember and follow directions is a developmental skill that helps children successfully function in an educational setting.”